 Extraction of total RNA and reverse transcription reaction

-The tissue sample was cut, milled and prepared into a cell suspension.
-A 1 mL Trizol was added to the cell suspension, and pipette was used for repeated inhalation and blow-out of cell suspension was performed to facilitate full cell lysis and extract total RNA from tissue samples.
-The concentration and purity of total RNA at 260-280 nm were detected using ultraviolet spectrophotometer, and those with OD260/OD280 more than 1.8 were used in the next experiment.

-FastQuant RT Super Mix (KR108) kit (Tiangen, China) was selected for reverse transcription.
-A 5 μL of 4 × FQ-RT Super Mix, 1 μg of total RNA, and RNase-Free ddH2O were used to replenish the system to 20 μL.
+The tissue sample was cut, milled, and prepared into a cell suspension.
+Then 1 mL Trizol was added to the cell suspension, and a pipette was used for repeated inhalation, and blow-out of cell suspension was performed to facilitate full cell lysis and extract total RNA from the tissue samples.
+The concentration and purity of total RNA at 260-280 nm were detected using an ultraviolet spectrophotometer, and those with OD260/OD280 more than 1.8 were used in subsequent experiments.
+The FastQuant RT Super Mix (KR108) kit (Tiangen Biotech, Beijing, China) was selected for reverse transcription.
+Then 5 μL of 4 × FQ-RT Super Mix, 1 μg total RNA, and RNase-Free ddH2O were used to replenish the system to 20 μL.
 Reverse transcription reaction was carried out for 15 min at 42 ℃ and enzyme inactivation was carried out for 3 min at 95 ℃.

 Detection of methylation of miR-34a by methylation-specific PCR method